 - ‘Acute Encephalitis Syndrome’ is marked by an acute onset of fever and a change in mental status, ranging from mental confusion, disorientation, delirium, seizures, or even coma.

 - The disease most commonly affects children and young adults, damaging their central nervous system.
-Although the disease outbreak is usually reported during monsoons, i.e. between June to October, the incidence is also reported also during April to June as is the case in Bihar currently.
+Although the disease outbreak is usually reported during monsoons, i.e. between June to October, the incidence is also reported also from April to June as is the case in Bihar currently.

 - In its latest outbreak in Bihar, the disease has claimed over 100 lives within a fortnight.

-- This edition of ‘In Depth’ will understand what causes acute encephalitis syndrome, its symptoms and treatment.
+- This edition of ‘In-Depth’ will understand what causes acute encephalitis syndrome, its symptoms and treatment.
 It will also look at the status of acute encephalitis syndrome in India and the efforts being undertaken to prevent the syndrome.